freenas/freenas-docs/userguide/intro.rst

 * :ref:`Reporting` graphs do not display if there is no related data.

-* UPS and NFS statistics has been added to the :ref:`Reporting` page.
+* UPS and NFS statistics have been added to the :ref:`Reporting` page.

 .. _Path and Name Lengths: